Lestibournes/Samples/readme.md

 * isRotated - A function that checks if one string is a rotated version of the other.
 * tictactoeSolver - A primitive AI for tictactoe.
 * renamer - A utility for batch-renaming files based on recipes.
+* merge-videos - For mass merging of video and audio files while optionally scaling the the video.
+Uses ffmpeg.